novadyna/developer-manual/docs/backend/analytics/heartbeats.md

 [Redis data types reference](https://redis.io/topics/data-types){target=_blank}.

-#### Sorted Sets (Non repeating collections of Strings, every item is associated with a score).
+#### Sorted Sets

+Non repeating collections of Strings, every item is associated with a score

 Since every member in a sorted set is unique, only the latest is kept, older records of the same user will get overwritten.

+These 2 are for keeping track of how long a user has stayed on a page.

 - Viewing Session Start Time
     - Grouped by EventId